From St. Cloud to Fargo, it's worth veering off I-94 for these restaurants

 There are global influences, too, from okra soup at A&E Liberian Restaurant to tofu bánh mì at Pho D'Licious.
 Trend-seekers can dig into Nashville hot-style fried chicken sandwiches at Brew Bird and small-batch ice creams at Silver Lining Creamery.
 The third-wave coffee movement is alive and well at Youngblood Coffee Roasters, there's an oyster bar at Beer & Fish Co., and the fun-loving taproom circuit is exemplified by Wild Terra Cider.

-Although tourists can remain plenty occupied in the city's compact, lively downtown, one reason to venture farther south is chef Ryan Nitschke's spirited cooking at Luna Fargo.
-My highly satisfying dinner — a knockout roast chicken with porcini mushrooms and English peas, tender gnocchi enriched with spring onions and fiddleheads, a dazzlingly composed beet salad — did not sync with the anonymous strip mall setting.
+Although tourists can remain happily occupied in the city's compact, lively downtown, one reason to venture farther south is chef Ryan Nitschke's spirited cooking at Luna Fargo.
+My highly satisfying dinner — a knockout roast chicken with porcini mushrooms and English peas, tender gnocchi enriched with spring onions and fiddleheads, a dazzlingly composed beet salad — did not sync with the generic strip mall setting.

 Moorhead

 Across the Red River, Nitschke — teamed with Luna Fargo owner Nikki Berglund — is also the force behind Sol Ave.
-Kitchen, preparing an eclectic, moderately priced collection of well-prepared street foods (dumplings, rice bowls, tacos) in a festive setting.
+Kitchen, preparing an eclectic, moderately priced collection of well-prepared street foods (dumplings, rice bowls, tacos) in festive surroundings.

 Its next-door neighbor, Junkyard Brewing Co., is one of two Moorhead breweries — the other is Swing Barrel Brewing Co. — that merit attention.
 Then there's the city's nostalgia-soaked (since 1949!)
 Dairy Queen, the place to indulge in Lemon Lime Misty Slush Floats, Peanut Buster Parfaits or Oreo Blizzards.
 The patio's "World's Largest Dilly Bar" — a 12-foot sculptural tribute to the soft-serve treat invented on the premises 66 years ago — is an ideal Instagram backdrop.